treblada/pushover4j/README.md

 ##### Note: Java 6 users
 For java 6 users you will need to enhance your security provider.
 Pushover uses a Diffie-Hillman 1024 for handshake on its new key which Java 6 does not support natively.
 If your country allows it you may install the Boucny Castle provider to continue using the service.
 Otherwise newer versions of Java 7 and Java 8 will work natively.

-### Whats new for v1.5?
+### Whats new from the standard version?
-Version 1.5 addes a number of new features that help cover more of the available pushover API calls.
-Responses, user validation, emergency priorities.
-Check out the wiki for additional information. v1.0 is still valid for basic uses but version 1.5 expands on the functionality and is recommended.
+I've integrated all the fixes from [hhocker fork](https://github.com/hhocker/pushover4j) and added the possibility to send [image attachmets](https://blog.pushover.net/posts/pushing-images-with-pushover-30) together with messages